Makita DRC200Z robotic vacuum cleaner review

 Finally, the cliff sensors ensure the unit doesn’t fall down steps when it the heat of cleaning!

 It’s a good idea to start with batteries – or the lack of them.
-The Makita DRC200Z requires two18V LXT 5.0Ah batteries BL1850B, which have to be purchased separately (costing another £116 from Amazon).
+Powering the unit is 2, 18V LXT 5.0Ah Lithium ion batteries BL1850B, which are available to purchase separately (costing another £120 from Amazon).

 Unlike the vast majority of robovacs, the DRC200Z doesn’t automatically dock and charge.
 Instead, the batteries need removing to charge.
 This means you’re required to complete tasks more often than with other options.